 And He said to them all, If any man will come after Me, let him deny himself, and take up his cross daily, and follow Me.
 (Luke 9:23)

 As these verses teach, Yahushua calls His disciples to follow Him by denying self and ‘taking up the cross.’
 This is the central meaning of how we ‘take His yoke upon us’.

 Taking on Messiah’s yoke, which is really a bondage of love for the Saviour, is demonstrated by willingly taking His will upon us and following Him.
 There is no compulsion, no forcing, no pressure.
-Our motivation for following Him and taking His yoke upon us is only a motive of LOVE.
+Our motivation for following Him, for denying our self and taking His yoke upon us is only based on a motive of LOVE.

 This is the essence of what it means to ‘take up our cross’.
 We love our Saviour, and therefore we ‘take up our cross’ by taking God’s will upon us, so as to obey His Word and walk in His ways.
 We ‘take up our cross’ by saying the same words Yahushua said: “Not my will, but Your will, Yahuwah [LORD], be done!”
 (Luke 22:42)

 Taking up our cross, sometimes referred to as ‘the way of the cross’, is the message of self-denial.
 Walking in ‘the way of the cross’ means to live a sacrificial life.
 We ‘take up our cross’ by giving up our self-life, our willfulness, just as Yahushua Messiah gave up His life.
 We live a sacrificial life just as He did – by emptying ourselves of self in order to serve God’s interests: